Super Princess Peach: Reception

 Super Princess Peach received generally positive reviews from critics, it currently has an average rating of 76.60% on GameRankings, and of 75% on Metacritic.

-As of July 25, 2007, 1.15 million copies of Super Princess Peach have been sold worldwide.
+By July 2007, 1.15 million copies of Super Princess Peach have been sold worldwide.
 It is one of the best-selling Nintendo DS video games.

 The game's lack of difficulty was intensely criticized.
 Gaming website GameSpy noted that the number of shop items and the "Joy" vibe made it "quite hard to die".
 Another web site, IGN, was more critical, criticizing Nintendo for "going out of its way" to "spoon-feed" the player full of tips and information.
-Reviewer Ryan Davis from GameSpot similarly wrote that the game was "way too easy for the average platformer player."
+Reviewer Ryan Davis from GameSpot similarly wrote that the game was too easy for the average platformer player.
 X-Play's Morgan Webb gave it a 4/5, commenting that the game was very easy to play and should be played by first timers to platform games.

 The nature of the vibes and Nintendo's marketing campaign were also noted in some reviews.
 Davis accused Nintendo of putting "weird sexist undercurrents" into the game, while GameSpys Bryn Williams wondered if Nintendo was trying to say that all females were "emo".
 Craig Harris from IGN said that the copy that Nintendo sent to him came in a box scented with perfume.

 The game is listed on TheGamer's list of the top "10 DS Games That Deserve A Remake For Nintendo Switch".
-CBR.com claimed that "Super Princess Peach 2 would provide some excellent continuity".
+Comic Book Resources claimed that "Super Princess Peach 2 would provide some excellent continuity".
 DigitallyDowloaded noted the game in a list of "Ten Nintendo DS games that need a 3DS sequel".
-LevelSkip stated "Princess Peach is One of the Most Iconic Female Nintendo Characters" and "Many Fans Demand a Sequel".